cronugs/dndMonsterStats/README.md

 - Click on Actions again -> the collapsable closes as expected.
 - The bottom left and right border radius on the Action collapsible toggle when it is opened and closed as expected.

-The application has been tested this way across all the platforms and screen sizes I have immidiate access to, including;
+The layout has been tested for responsive design across all the platforms and screen sizes I have immidiate access to, including;

 - Mobile Chrome on Android and iOS
 - Mobile Safari on iOS